 Into that world dropped a six-song EP on orange vinyl from a visually savvy new label called Sub Pop — Soundgarden’s “Screaming Life.”
 While the cover artwork featured a blurry action shot of the band performing — a look that would soon become world-famous and define the entire grunge era, courtesy photographer Charles Peterson — it was centered around a sweaty, shirtless, unabashed rock-god named Chris Cornell.

-The sound mirrored the cover perfectly: The band’s heavy riffs and Cornell’s powerful shriek had a lot of Led Zeppelin, but there was also a scrawny attitude and tempos that showed the bandmembers, like a lot of the people who became their fans, had progressed from their Aero-Zeppelin phase of their early teens to the trailblazing American punk rock of bands like Black Flag.
+The sound mirrored the cover perfectly: The band’s heavy riffs and Cornell’s powerful shriek had a lot of Led Zeppelin, but there was also a scrawny attitude and tempos that showed the bandmembers, like a lot of the people who became their fans, had progressed from the Aero-Zeppelin phase of their early teens to the trailblazing American punk rock of bands like Black Flag.
 It was indie-rock you could bang your head and pump your fist to; it was hard rock without pomp; it reminded you of what was great about those arena-rock albums from middle school, but without the bloated solos and pretense.
 And the band, the label and the photographer were all from Seattle, a city that had barely made a blip on the rock world since the 1960s.
-It’s hard to articulate just how galvanizing that band and that record were.

 Anyone reading this knows what came next: Nirvana!
 Pearl Jam!
 “Singles”!
 “The Fly-the-Flannel Grunge Revolution”!

 Soundgarden were first — and arguably none of it would have happened without them.